 - Price competitively – Not only should you consider what the competitors are offering, but you must figure out how you can turn a profit after paying for the products, shipping, and other business costs.

 - Create a prototype – Now’s the time to share photos and test your product, box, and packing materials.

 - Prelaunch – For 15-60 days, build hype over your launch with email signups, by creating a page and social media accounts.

 - Design an eCommerce website – During the prelaunch, you’ll create a website or landing page for customers to view products and begin ordering.

 - Secure a subscription merchant account – It’s crucial for you to use a merchant account to ensure that you can accept credit cards for your business.

 - Market to grow – Gain more subscribers by utilizing digital marketing, SEO techniques, word of mouth, etc.

 If you already own a kids-oriented business, then you already have the perfect infrastructure to work from.
-Utilize your existing customer base and begin offering a subscription option.
+Utilize your existing customer base and begin offering a subscription option and add value to your current customer base.
 You might be surprised how a little bit of creativity can go a long way.